espressif/vscode-esp-idf-extension/docs_espressif/en/startproject.rst

 .. note::
   * Please review `Configuration of OpenOCD for Specific Target <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#jtag-debugging-tip-openocd-configure-target>`_ to understand which board or configuration to use for your specific hardware.

-- Optionally, You could also choose to import any ESP-IDF component directory ``component-dir`` to the new project which will be copied to the new project's directory ``components`` sub directory (``<project-dir>/components/component-dir``).
+- Optionally, You could also choose to import any ESP-IDF component directory ``component-dir`` to the new project which will be copied to the new project's directory ``components`` sub directory (``<project-dir>/components/component-dir``)

-After that click ``Choose Template`` button.
+- After that click ``Choose Template`` button.

-Choose ESP-IDF from the dropdown if you want to use an example as template.
+- Choose ESP-IDF from the dropdown if you want to use an example as template.

 .. note::
   If you want to create a blank project, choose ESP-IDF ``sample_project`` or  Extension ``template-app``.

 .. image:: ../../media/tutorials/new_project/new_project_templates.png

-Choose your desired template and click the **Create Project Using Template <template-name>** button where **<template-name>** is the name of the selected template.
+- Choose your desired template and click the **Create Project Using Template <template-name>** button where **<template-name>** is the name of the selected template.

-After the project is created, a notification window will show up to open the newly created project or not.
+- After the project is created, a notification window will show up to open the newly created project or not.

 .. image:: ../../media/tutorials/new_project/new_project_confirm.png
+  :width: 400px
+  :align: center

 .. _ESP-IDF Show Examples Projects: